-Getting to walk past Buckingham Palace every morning or coming out of the Tube at Westminster, only to look up and see Big Ben standing across the black cabbed road, it can all seem kind of surreal to live here.
+Chocolate and peanut butter seem like the most obvious combination, add in a layer of cheesecake and it kinda becomes something people will be highly impressed with.
+Like getting to walk past Buckingham Palace every morning or coming out of the Tube at Westminster, only to look up and see Big Ben standing across the black cabbed road; it can all seem kind of surreal to live here in London.

 And when busy life takes hold it can also be extremely easy to forget where you are or what you can see just by deliberately getting lost.
 So on Friday night, my friend Pilar and I got deliberately lost after downing an Elvis shake at The Breakfast Club and walked the streets near Piccadilly Circus, through Chinatown and wherever else the narrow streets lead us.